Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Bribery-aware and Asymmetric Multiple Proposer Transaction Fee Mechanism Design

-\item $B_k$ be the block if the block proposer follows the indicated allocation rule and does not add any fake transactions to the mempool and the block. \end{itemize} Then, for every $t \in M_0 \setminus B_k$ , there is a bidding strategy the user could follow for their transaction to be included in at least one inclusion list and the block, assuming that all the other transactions remain the same and the includers and block producer adhere to the indicated allocation rules and they do not add any fake transactions.
+A Bribery-aware and Asymmetric Multiple Proposer TFM is fair-under-congestion under the above sets and parameters if the following holds: Assume arbitrary $H$, $M_0$ that is not block-feasible (Def. \ref{feasible}) and types of includers and block producer in $\text{Bribe}^{CM}$, $\text{Bribe}^{BP}$ respectively.
+Let: (i) $\{\mathsf{IL_1}, \ldots, \mathsf{IL_d}\}$ be the inclusion lists if all the includers follow the indicated allocation rule and do not add fake transactions to the mempool and their inclusion list; (ii) $B_k$ be the block if the block producer follows the indicated allocation rule and does not add any fake transactions to the mempool and the block.
+Then, for every $t \in M_0 \setminus B_k$ , there is a bidding strategy the user could follow for their transaction to be included in at least one inclusion list and the block, assuming that all the other transactions remain the same and the includers and block producer adhere to the indicated allocation rules and they do not add any fake transactions. \end{definition}